-The term 'Mercantilism' is included in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Mercantilism' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Mercantilism refers to the main international system of trade which the world utilized in the years ranging from the 1500s to the 1700s.
 The philosophers behind this trade system held the idea that the world wealth was fixed.
 This made trade and the acquisition of wealth a zero sum game in which there had to be a loser for every winner.
 Because of this sincere and inherent belief about trade and economics, it led to several major early “world wars,” especially between England versus France and Spain over those three centuries.
 These were to protect the trade routes and expand colonies that were really factories for gathering resources and markets to which they would sell finished goods.

 These economic and armed struggles culminated in the Seven Years War from 1756 to 1763 (called the French and Indian War in the American colonies).
 In this truly first global conflict, Great Britain achieved total victory over its principal rivals of France and Spain for a resulting nearly half a century through the rise of Napoleon.
 The British gained control of trade routes and colonial possessions from the peace settlement that included Canada, India, African colonies, Gibraltar, Caribbean/Central American/South American possessions, and various other island holdings throughout the world.